GeorgeWilkins/project-blog/README.md

 I document projects of note in the hope that they aid or inspire others looking to take on similar projects of their own.

-I welcome any questions you may have.
+I welcome any questions and suggestions you may have.